 Primary, top, select.
 To cut a long story short, five is fantastic, and it is right and proper that starfish have five tentacles.
 How even, harmonious, well balanced and beautiful they look.

 The other good thing with five tentacles is, you always know where front and back is.
 When you move, you only need to look how many tentacles pint in the direction of your motion.
 If it is one tentacle, you move forward.

 If it is two, then you go backwards.
-It’s all very simple and very practical, and every starfish knows this from the moment they were born.
+It’s all straightforward and convenient, and every starfish knows this from the moment they are born.
 No starfish really thinks about this fact.

 I am aware of this story going on already for quite some time, and it may appear, it has not started, yet.
 Forgive me.
 This prologue I deemed essential, so that you may fully appreciate what follows.